 Meditate in as little as 10 minutes a day!
 Who doesn’t have 10 minutes to spend on themselves?
-Meditation is something that doesn’t take a lot of practice, but it does require practicing it every day until it becomes a new habit.
+Meditation is something that doesn’t take a lot of effort, but it does require practicing it every day until it becomes a new habit.

 Firstly, what is meditation?

 As discussed in a previous post, it’s important to get accustomed to the various mindfulness techniques and get used to them.
 Choose the ones which are right for you.
-Choose the ones which are in perfect combination for you and your lifestyle.
+Pick the ones which are in perfect combination for you and your lifestyle.

 You may wish to incorporate your new-found breathing techniques along with your ability to shield or you may find that visualization along with centering works best for you.
 Whatever combination you choose, just make sure it works for you, your life and your particular situation.

 Additionally, keep in mind that you will be able to mix and match these techniques according to the scenario in which it presents itself.
 For example, if you are feeling stressed about a new job, perhaps breathing and visualization will work best.